christineiym/christineiym.github.io/_pages/about.md

 Ask me about accessibility, data-focused advocacy, complexity theory, living with a disability, peer teaching in computer science, and getting involved in computer science research.
 Or ask me about faith, chemistry, poetry on computational complexity, ongoing work in Reddit's creator collection of Collectible Avatars, crocheting, photography, and music.

-Or if you feel like it, talk with me about crawling up the steps of a campus administration building, growing up as a Filipino-American in the South, or how I once read the entire Harry Potter series in a week.
+Or if you feel like it, talk with me about crawling up the steps of a campus administration building to protest inaccessibility, moderating an Discord of over 400 undergrads, growing up as a Filipino-American in the South, or reading the entire Harry Potter series in a week.
 It's all up to you!